btholt/complete-intro-to-react-v5/lessons/redux.md

 We're including the dev tools middleware (I'll show you at the end) as well as redux-thunk which we'll use in a second to do async actions.
 This is the base of a store: a reducer.
 A store is just basically a big object with prescribed ways of changing it.
 So let's go make our first reducer.

-Make a new folder in src called `reducers.js`.
-In reducers.js, put:
+Make a new folder in src called `reducers`.
+Create a file called `index.js` in reducers and put:

 ```javascript
 import { combineReducers } from "redux";